 Molly Boeder Harris is a certified yoga instructor formally trained through YogaWorks who has been studying yoga since 2000 and teaching since 2006.
 She is an E-RYT registered with the Yoga Alliance.
 Her main teaching influences include the teacher training faculty at yogaview in Chicago, with whom she studied for nearly a decade, as well as the ongoing education she receives from the students she meets in each class and the discoveries she makes within her own practice.
 Since relocating to the Pacific Northwest, she has spent the last few years studying asana, pranayama, meditation and theory under the guidance of seasoned yoga instructor Kristin Laak, whose expansive teachings have informed the way she connects the practice of yoga to resilience and liberation, while personally revolutionizing her own healing.
 Molly has completed her formal training in Somatic Experiencing (SE), which is a revolutionary, naturalistic method of resolving trauma at the nervous system level designed by Dr. Peter Levine.
 In her Intermediate/2nd year of the training, she gained specific tools for using SE in sexual trauma recovery work and she also studied best practices in integrating trauma healing into yoga with Dr. Levine.
-Molly is now completing the supervision hours required to earn her SEP (Somatic Experiencing Practitioner) certificate expected in Spring of 2019.
+Molly completed the supervision hours required to earn her SEP (Somatic Experiencing Practitioner) certificate in 2019.
 This method, with its close attention to working with the physiology of the body, enhances the resources she brings to students within the yoga practice, whether in group or private instruction.
 She also offers SE as a stand alone healing and resiliency building practice independent of yoga.